Welcome to today's edition of the Rush 24-7 podcast.

 They're very happy about this.

-Right, they they weren't looking for ratings.
+Right, they weren't looking for ratings.

 They didn't want a lot of viewers.

-They weren't looking for people to actually watch the CBS evening news.
+They weren't looking for people to actually watch the CBS Evening News.

-I mean, they were admitting this now.
+I mean, they're admitting this now.

 They weren't after ratings.

-They were after plaudits, uh social architecture.
+They were after plaudits, social architecture.

 Jeffrey Lord, the American spectator, points this out.